-It may feel like there’s going to be a lot of things to remember as you start to learn to sing, but don’t worry, soon the fundamentals will become your second language.
-Once you start the learning process, you will begin to notice the smoothness and the sheerness in your voice.
+It may feel like there are going to be a lot of things to remember as you start to learn to sing but don’t worry, soon the fundamentals will become your second language.
+Once you start the learning process, you will begin to notice the smoothness and the sheerness of your voice.
 All it takes is some effective guidance and continuous practice.

 Let’s get started!